 Thank you all so much for sending through your questions for March – they are brilliant!
-I’ve tried to answer them the best I can, so here we go…
+I’ve tried to answer them the best I can in this Q&A on blogs & chronic illness, so here we go…

 > Ben – My question is, in what you believe ?

 I’m not religious, but I feel everyone has a right to believe in whatever they wish.
 Instead, I believe in the goodness of people and the strength we have to overcome adversity.

 > Comedy Plus – If you could change one thing in your life what would it be?

 > Rachel at The Daisy Pages – If you could travel anywhere in the world, where would it be?